 - Bank statements

 - Intent -- acceptable intent includes but is not limited to:

-*Students who have immigrant or non-immigrant status may also be required to submit verification of their application date or adjustment of status from the Bureau of Immigration and Citizenship Service (BICS).
+Students who have immigrant or non-immigrant status may also be required to submit verification of their application date or adjustment of status from U.S. Citizenship and Immigrations Services (USCIS).